• HOME

 For your best chance at saving money on flights, search for flights outside of the summer months and school holidays, when families descend on the city to explore San Diego’s best family-friendly experiences.

-Relying on the city’s trolleys and system of buses will work if you’re focused on hanging out downtown, but travel becomes much more efficient with a car if you’re doing any beach exploring, or want to explore areas that are a bit off-the-beaten path.
+Relying on the city’s trolleys and system of buses will work if you’re focused on hanging out downtown, but travel becomes much more efficient with a car if you’re doing any beach exploring, or want to explore areas that are a bit off the beaten path.

 Paid lots are easily accessible in neighborhoods with heavier traffic.
 But you really should have no trouble finding street parking, even at the beach, as long as you’re patient and willing to search a bit for a walkable spot.